devblackops/devblackops.github.io/_posts/2019-07-15-poshbot-middleware-for-ratelimiting.md

 We define our rate-limiting window in seconds but to allow greater precision for the actual measurements, we'll use milliseconds internally.

 We also need to be sure we DON'T measure messages already in a threaded conversation, or to count other messages PoshBot receives about updates to threaded conversations.
-If we don't exclude these, our rate-limiting will won't work correctly and we'll pester people to use threaded conversations when they already are and that would be...awkward.
+If we don't exclude these, our rate-limiting won't work correctly and we'll pester people to use threaded conversations when they already are and that would be...awkward.

 ```powershell
 $Bot.LogDebug('Beginning message ratelimit middleware')